 - Leave what you find: This area is recognized as one of the best spots to find fossils from the Tertiary Period in the United States, which is rad in a Jurassic Park-y way.
 That being said, if you find any during your visit, leave them where you find them– not only for future visitors to enjoy, but some of these fossils are still being used by scientists today to figure out how our world works!

 - While the Painted Hills are the most popular of the units in the John Day Fossil Beds, the other two units may be worth a visit as well, especially if you’re interested in geology or fossils.

 The Sheep Rock unit is the more interesting of the two, offering a visitor center with tons of educational information about the area’s fossils and several cool hikes through blue and green badlands, similar to the ones found at the Painted Hills.
 Due to the Clarno unit’s remoteness and limited offerings (just three trails, each that are less than 0.25 miles in length), I’d only recommend stopping here if you’ve got plenty of time in eastern Oregon on your hands or you’re super jazzed about fossils.

 While you could theoretically explore all three units in one day, I’d recommend limiting yourself to two- even the Painted Hills themselves are fairly remote and a visit to all three would mean you’d wind up spending more time in the car than actually out exploring!

-Plus, if you’re willing to drive a bit, there’s SO much to see and do in this part of Oregon, from Smith Rock State Park, one of the 7 Wonders of Oregon, to Crater Lake National Park and the incredible Umpqua Hot Springs.
+Plus, if you’re willing to drive a bit, there’s SO much to see and do in this part of Oregon, from exploring the incredible hikes in Smith Rock State Park, one of the 7 Wonders of Oregon, to Crater Lake National Park and the incredible Umpqua Hot Springs.

 - If you don’t have time to go to any other units other than the Painted Hills, it’s at least worth making a quick stop in the unique town of Mitchell, located just 10 miles from the park.